Google Swiffy

 Google Swiffy was a web-based tool developed by Google that converted SWF files to HTML5.
 Its main goal was to display Flash contents on devices that do not support Flash, such as iPhone, iPad, and Android Tablets.
-Swiffy was shut down July 1, 2016.
+Swiffy was shut down on July 1, 2016.

 Approach

 A closed source web service hosted by Google converts SWF to an intermediate representation serialized as JSON.
 This representation is in turn converted into SVG in the web browser via JavaScript, which is also used for animations.
 The Swiffy thesis (2012) explains its general approach in the following way:

 Supports

 Google Swiffy supported a subset of SWF 10, ActionScript 2.0 and ActionScript 3.0.